pratapram/unicornML/README.md

 # Serverless NLP Workshop

   In this workshop you will explore the AWS services needed to enhance your a voice-of-the-customer application with Natural Langage Processing techniques.
 The application architecture uses [Amazon Comprehend](https://aws.amazon.com/comprehend/), [Amazon SageMaker](https://aws.amazon.com/sagemaker/), [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and [Amazon ECR](https://aws.amazon.com/ecr/).
    Comprehend provides Natural Language Processing service needed to predict the sentiment from the feedback entered by users.
 SageMaker is used to orchestrate the machine learning process needed to predict gender of the user from name.
 S3 hosts static web resources including HTML, CSS, JavaScript, and image files which are loaded in the user's browser.
 JavaScript executed in the browser sends and receives data from a public backend API built using Lambda and API Gateway.
 DynamoDB provides a  persistence layer where data can be stored by the API's Lambda function.
 ECR is used to host the machine learning training code.
 Finally, Python binding for Keras - machine learning framework is used to create the model needed for gender prediction.

-See the diagram below for a depiction of the complete architecture.

-If you'd like to jump in and get started please visit the [VoC Framework](1_VocFramework) module page to begin the workshop.

 ## Prerequisites